CleverCloud/doc.clever-cloud.com/partials/language-specific-deploy/haskell.md

 It is enabled by default only for rust and haskell applications.

-To disable dependencies caching completely by removing the `CC_CACHE_DEPENDENCIES` environment variable or by setting it to `false`.
+To disable dependencies caching completely, you can remove the `CC_CACHE_DEPENDENCIES` environment variable or by setting it to `false`.

 To fully remove cached dependencies, you have to rebuild your application from scratch.